ember-polyfills/ember-factory-for-polyfill/README.md

 versions older than 2.12, we recommend removing `ember-factory-for-polyfill` from your `package.json` and doing a major version bump.

+## Compatibility

+This addon is tested against quite a few past Ember versions.
+Check `config/ember-try.js` for the current list, but the list of supported Ember versions at the time of authoring was:

+* 2.3
+* 2.4
+* 2.8
+* 2.12
+* 2.13 (canary at the time)

+For compatibility with older Ember versions prior to 2.3, please use [ember-getowner-polyfill](https://github.com/rwjblue/ember-getowner-polyfill) instead.

 ## Addon Maintenance

 ### Installation